randose/wav-to-mp3/README.md

 # WAV to MP3

 A command-line tool to convert WAV files to MP3 and set ID3 tags using FFmpeg.
-WAV files should be named in the format: `Artist - Title.wav` for proper tagging.
+Built with [Typer](https://typer.tiangolo.com).

+---

 ## Requirements

 - FFmpeg (must be available in your system PATH)
 - Python 3.10 or higher

+---

-## Installation
+## 🚀 Installation

 1. Clone the repository and navigate to the project directory.
 2. Install dependencies: